cescoffier/quarkus-langchain4j-workshop/docs/docs/step-02.md

 ## Final configuration

-After playing with the configuration, you can set it to the following values:
+==After playing with the configuration, you can set it to the following values:==

 ```properties
 quarkus.langchain4j.openai.api-key=${OPENAI_API_KEY}